Fine-Tuned Convex Approximations of Probabilistic Reachable Sets under Data-driven Uncertainties: Main Results

-As indicated in \cref{alg:heuristic}, every time we run MINLP Heuristic, we perform the operation of weighted sampling to select representative grid points $s$ from all grid points $g$.
-Due to the randomness of weighted sampling, the selected grid points may differ every time, and therefore the $n$-sided convex polygon obtained by MINLP Heuristic every time may be different from each other.

-Naturally, we are concerned with the robustness of MINLP Heuristic.
-To be specific, 1) Space: whether the convex polygon obtained significantly differs every time; 2) Time: whether the computational time spent significantly differs every time.
-A major difference means MINLP Heuristic is not robust enough for applications in real scenarios.
+As indicated in \cref{alg:heuristic}, every time we run MINLP Heuristic, we apply a weighted sampling to select representative grid points $\boldsymbol{g}'$ out of the grid points $\boldsymbol{g}$.
+Due to the randomness of weighted sampling, the selected grid points $\boldsymbol{g}'$ typically differ every time, and the polygon obtained by MINLP Heuristic changes every time it is applied.
+This leads to the following concerns regarding the robustness of MINLP Heuristic.
+1) Space: this refers to whether the convex polygon obtained significantly differs every time; 2) Time: this refers to whether the computational time spent significantly differs every time.
+A major difference would mean that MINLP Heuristic is not robust enough for applications in real scenarios.

-The similarity between two polygons can be quantified by Jaccard distance.
-It compares members of two sets to see which members are shared and which are distinct.
-It's a measure of similarity between the two sets of data, with a range from 0 to 1.
-Formally, for any two sets $A$ and $B$, Jaccard distance is defined as